 Cassation Court upholds over 3 years' sentence for drug dealer

-AMMAN — The Court of Cassation has upheld a February 2023 State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of selling over 1,800 Captagon pills to an undercover agent.
+AMMAN — The Court of Cassation has upheld a February 2023 State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of possessing illegal narcotics in Zarqa in September 2022.

-The court declared the defendant guilty of obtaining 1,842 Captagon pills, which he sold to an undercover agent in Amman on September 1, 2022.
+The court declared the defendant guilty of obtaining illegal narcotics with the intent of selling the narcotics in the local market.

 The SSC handed the defendant five years in prison for the offence of possessing illegal narcotics and ordered him to pay JD5,000 in fines.